aharonium/opensiddur.org/posts/posts/parashat-shemot-color-coded-according-to-its-narrative-layers_(aharon.varady_2018-12-23).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="j"><sup>15</sup>&nbsp;And Elohim said further to Mosheh: "Thus shall you say to the Children of Yisrael: 'YHVH, the elo'ah of your fathers, the elo'ah of Avraham, the elo'ah of Yitsḥaq, and the elo'ah of Yaaqov, sends me to you.
-That is my name for the ages, that is my title (from) generation to generation.' <sup>16</sup>&nbsp;Go, gather the elders of Yisrael and say to them: 'YHVH, the elo'ah of your fathers, has been seen by me, the elo'ah of Avraham, of Yitsḥaq, and of Yaaqov, saying: I have taken account, yes, account of you and of what is being done to you in Mitsrayim, <sup>17</sup>&nbsp;and I have declared: I will bring you up from the affliction of Mitsrayim, to the land of the K'naani and of the Ḥitti, of the Emori and of the Perizzi, of the Ḥivvi and of the Yevusi, to a land flowing with milk and honey.'"</span>
+<span class="j"><sup>15</sup>&nbsp;And Elohim said further to Mosheh: "Thus shall you say to the Children of Yisrael: 'YHVH, the <em>elo'ah</em> of your fathers, the <em>elo'ah</em> of Avraham, the <em>elo'ah</em> of Yitsḥaq, and the <em>elo'ah</em> of Yaaqov, sends me to you.
+That is my name for the ages, that is my title (from) generation to generation.' <sup>16</sup>&nbsp;Go, gather the elders of Yisrael and say to them: 'YHVH, the <em>elo'ah</em> of your fathers, has been seen by me, the <em>elo'ah</em> of Avraham, of Yitsḥaq, and of Yaaqov, saying: I have taken account, yes, account of you and of what is being done to you in Mitsrayim, <sup>17</sup>&nbsp;and I have declared: I will bring you up from the affliction of Mitsrayim, to the land of the K'naani and of the Ḥitti, of the Emori and of the Perizzi, of the Ḥivvi and of the Yevusi, to a land flowing with milk and honey.'"</span>
 </div></td></tr>